 Development of the Third Australian Study of Health and Relationships (ASHR3) began in 2019.
 Pilot data will be collected in September 2022.
-Main study data collection will commence from the end of 2022 to mid-2023.
+Main study data collection will commence in 2023.
+Analysis and publication is planned for 2024.

 ASHR3 is funded by a grant from Australia’s National Health and Medical Research Council.

 ASHR3 will be conducted in 2022–2023 via a nationally representative survey of over 14,000 Australians aged 16–69 years.
 To achieve a representative sample, the survey will use a combination of computer assisted telephone interviewing (known as CATI) and via an online panel called Life in Australia.
 For the CATI portion, the survey will use random digit dialling (RDD) (100% mobile phones) and use mobile phone numbers provided by a commercial list provider.
 These lists include telephone numbers listed in the white pages along with lists from other parties such as charities, telemarketing companies and other business entities.
 The list provider is SamplePages.
 More information can be found on their website.

 Similar methods will be used as ASHR1 and 2 to ensure continuity and comparability, while making key modifications to strengthen the design and inclusion of more contemporary topics and issues within sexual and reproductive health.

 ASHR3 will provide current nationally representative prevalence estimates of sexual identity, sexual behaviours, uptake of dating websites and apps, relationship satisfaction and pleasure, sexual difficulties, pornography use, STIs, contraception, pregnancies, sexual coercion, intimate partner violence, reproductive coercion, as well as attitudes, correlates and time trends over 20 years.

 Findings from ASHR3 will be used to inform and evaluate national sexual and reproductive health strategies.